art-from-the-machine/Mantella/README.md

 3. The applications should be started in this order: Run xVASynth -> Run Mantella.exe (found in the MantellaSoftware folder).
 It will say "Waiting for player to select an NPC..." when it is ready -> Run Skyrim

 4. When you first load the mod, MAKE SURE TO CREATE A SAVE AND RELOAD THAT SAVE.
 The voicelines will not play otherwise!
 I learned this the hard way.
+You do not have to create a new game to do this, you can also create a new save in an existing game.
+While there have not been issues reported with using Mantella in an existing save so far, but please be aware that adding mods mid-game can cause problems.

 5. The Mantella spell should be added to your inventory under the Illusion category in the Magic menu once you install the mod.
 Conversations can be started by selecting an NPC with the spell.
 You can end a conversation by selecting an NPC with the spell again, or by simply saying "goodbye".
 If the NPC responds with "safe travels" then the conversation has ended correctly via this latter method.
 Note that conversations can only be saved to memory (MantellaSoftware/data/conversations/NPC_Name) by either using the spell or by saying "goodbye".
 If the NPC is unavailable to the mod, the message "Conversation ended." should immediately pop up in the top left corner and the conversation will exit.
 If the only message you see from the spell is "Conversation ended", please refer to the "Issues Q&A" section for common solutions to this.